CyberFlameGO/CraftPatch/README.md

 ## Features

 - Flexible and simple API built for all specific use cases
-- High performance: transformations compile source code to bytecode on the fly using [Javassist](http://www.javassist.org/)
+- High performance: transformations compile source code to bytecode on the fly using [Javassist](http://www.javassist.org/) (which uses your `javac` binary)
 - First-class support for external transformations and patch classes

 ## Getting started